Skip to main content

 • Actions: The action that the automation performs.
 Since we used "Vulnerability" in our BQL query, click the drop-down and select Create vulnerability ticket without sprints.
 The options for the "Create vulnerability ticket without sprints" action are as follows:

-• SLA: The SLA definition to associate with the tickets.
-See Service-level agreements for additional information.
+• SLA: The SLA definition to associate with the ticket.
+You have two options:

 • Grouping: Grouping consolidates tickets by grouping similar findings into a single, all-inclusive ticket.
 This means that each group of similar findings, as determined by the BQL query and grouping criteria, results in one ticket, as opposed to generating individual tickets for every separate finding returned by the query.
 This approach is beneficial when the same solution can be applied across multiple assets.
 Click the drop-down and indicate how you want the findings to be grouped.
 Figure 2 illustrates some of the common uses of groupings: